ANR2ME/adhoctousb-guide/README.md

 - 6.60/6.61 PRO-C2 (Recommended) or 6.60/6.61 ME CFW
 - Administrator privileges

-# Preface

-**DISCLAIMER:** This guide is a work in progress and may be obsolete on the release of CrunchBite's guide coming soon from the time of writing this.

-Also i'd advide that you copy and paste the contents of this file into a online Markdown Viewer like [Markdown Live Preview](https://markdownlivepreview.com/).

-# Part A: Setting Up the PC (Part 1)
+# Part A: Setting Up the PC

 ## Step 1 - Microsoft Loopback Adapter
 First we'll install the Loopback Adapter used by the Bridge.